BillChirico/LUA-Obfuscator/web/README.md

-# Lua Obfuscator Web Interface
+# Bill's Lua Obfuscator - Web Interface

 A modern, production-ready client-side Lua code obfuscator built with Next.js 15, TypeScript, and Monaco Editor.
 Protect your Lua code with professional obfuscation techniques optimized for game modding and WoW addons.